MGTheTrain/e-commerce-service/README.md

 ### Backend

-You can find instructions on applicable commands for the backend source code in the following location [README.md](./backend/Mgtt.ECom/README.md)
+You can find instructions on applicable commands for the backend source code in the following [README.md](./backend/Mgtt.ECom/README.md)

 ### Frontend

-You can find instructions on applicable commands for the frontend source code in the following location [README.md](./frontend/e-commerce-service/README.md)
+You can find instructions on applicable commands for the frontend source code in the following [README.md](./frontend/e-commerce-service/README.md)